 A positive representation of a student’s identity creates positive associations of who they are.
 It can spark their imagination and give them confidence to strive for their goals.
 Conversely, a negative representation creates negative associations, which can undermine a student’s sense of self and proliferate harmful stereotypes (Baldwin, 2014).
 In short, representation matters.

 Fly Five is designed with the awareness that students’ diversity is not always sufficiently represented, both among the educators who teach them and the education products, resources, and materials they engage with.
 Without accurate representation, a curriculum is not designed to adequately create teaching conditions and practices that embrace the diversity of experience and perspective of students.

 Central to Fly Five is a cast of nine characters who, along with their families, represent a wide range of differences in race, ethnicity, nationality, gender, diverse family structures, socioeconomic status, age, physical and/or mental capabilities, and religious beliefs.
 While no one curriculum could capture the vast diversities that exist among the students in schools everywhere, Fly Five was specifically and intentionally designed to address the gaps in adequate representation.

-The Fly Five characters grow up within the curriculum, so students meet a developmentally-appropriate version of them in each grade span.
+The Center City Kids grow up within the curriculum, so students meet a developmentally-appropriate version of them in each grade span.
 As the students learn from the characters’ successes and challenges, they will see their own experiences reflected in the curriculum materials.
 This ensures that students connect personally with the characters, allowing for more growth, learning, and engagement.
 Read on to learn all about the students who live in Center City!

 Anisa spends lots of time journaling, writing, and expanding her photography portfolio.
 Anisa can find inspiration anywhere, but spending time at her local museum to examine other local artists’ work is particularly inspiring to her.